B0lg0r0v/PassGen/README.md

 ## General Information

 - When using the encryption argument, make sure to put your password between `""`.
-This is because if you have special characters in your password, your terminal can missinterpret them.
+The reason is that if you have special characters in your password, your terminal can/will missinterpret them.
 This can lead to breaking your password and encrypting something else.

 ## Usage